2026-27 season

 We will re-commence at 2pm, giving time for participants to have lunch in one of the many varied eateries in the city centre.
 The afternoon session will run until 4.30pm, with another generous break for tea in town, until the FREE performance for family and friends at 6pm.
 Scores will be provided for those who don’t have their own.

-Tickets will be £25 for singing visitors, and information about joining the Chorus will be available; see https://sheffieldphil.org/membership-join/new-members/
+Information about joining the Chorus will be available; see https://sheffieldphil.org/membership-join/new-members/

-Friday 5 December 2026, 7pm, City Hall
+Saturday 5 December 2026, 7pm, City Hall

 HANDEL Messiah